MetaMask/keyring-api/docs/architecture.md

 ### Asynchronous transaction flow

-In the asynchronous transaction flow, MetaMask sends a keyring request to the keyring Snap, and the keyring Snap responds with a `{ pending: true, redirect?
+In the asynchronous transaction flow, MetaMask sends a keyring request to the account Snap, and the account Snap responds with a `{ pending: true, redirect?
 }` response to indicate that the keyring request will be handled asynchronously.
 This response can optionally contain a `redirect` URL that MetaMask will open in a new tab to allow the user to interact with the keyring Snap companion dapp.

-Once the keyring Snap has completed the request, it sends a notification to MetaMask with the result of the request.
+Once the account Snap has completed the request, it sends a notification to MetaMask with the result of the request.

 ```mermaid